Integrability of Liouville theory: proof of the DOZZ Formula: Introduction

 where $S_L$ is the {\it Liouville Action functional}

-see Section \ref{sec:backgr} for the precise formulation\footnote{We use brackets and not $\E$ for the linear functional \eqref{liouvlawintro} since it turns out that the measure $e^{-S_L(\phi)}D\phi$ is not normalizable into a probability measure.}.
+The formal ``functional integral'' \eqref{liouvlawintro}, once rigorously defined, gives rise to a Conformal Field Theory, the LCFT, which is the topic of this paper.

-LCFT has two parameters $\gamma \in (0,2)$ and $\mu>0$.
-The positive parameter $\mu$ is essential for the existence of the theory (the case $\mu=0$ corresponds to Gaussian Free Field theory, a completely different theory) but its value plays no specific role since dependence on $\mu$ is governed by a scaling relation, see \cite{DKRV}.
+LCFT has two parameters $\gamma \in (0,2)$ and $\mu>0$.The parameter $\mu$ is called the cosmological constant and for LCFT $\mu$ has to be strictly positive.
+The case $\mu=0$ corresponds to the Free Field theory, which is a different Conformal Field Theory with different structure constants.
+The precise value of $\mu$ in LCFT plays no specific role since the dependence on $\mu$ is governed by a scaling relation, see \cite{DKRV}.
 On the other hand, the parameter $\gamma$ encodes the conformal structure of the theory; more specifically, one can show that the central charge\footnote{In this article this concept will not appear and hence we refer to the works \cite{DKRV}, \cite{KRV} for an account on the central charge.} of the theory is $c_L=1+6 Q^2$ with

 The basic objects of interest in LCFT are in physics terminology {\it vertex operators}